This article will discuss the following topics:

 - Utilization Behavior: difficulty in resisting impulses to use or touch objects

-Emotional symptoms are noticeable through social-interpersonal changes such as difficulty reading and understanding social signs, facial expressions, and body language.
+Emotional symptoms are noticeable through social exchanges such as difficulty reading and understanding social signs, facial expressions, and body language.

 Individuals may also lack empathy, which may make them seem as though they are indifferent, selfish or uncaring.
 For example, if a close friend is in a terrible accident, an individual with FTD may not display any emotional reactions.
 Emotions may seem completely disconnected from a situation or expressed at the wrong time, or in the wrong context.
-An individual may also lack apathy, and may not have the drive, initiative, or interest in doing certain things.
+They may also display apathy, and may not have the drive, initiative, or interest in doing certain things, including activities that previously brought them pleasure.
 Apathy is often incorrectly confused with depression.

 As mentioned earlier, the temporal lobes are associated with language and emotion.
 Two distinct language symptoms are prevalent in those with FTD: aphasia and dysarthria.

 - Aphasia is a language disorder that is characterized by the inability to use and understand words.
-People with aphasia, however, may still be able to pronounce words in what may be comprehensive, but lack clarity or proper understanding.
+People with aphasia, however, may still be able to produce language that what may be comprehensible, but may lack clarity or proper understanding.

 - Dysarthria is a language disorder that impairs the physical ability to speak properly, causing pronunciation issues such as slurring words.
 Even though the ability to speak may be impaired, the message or point that an individual may be trying to convey remains intact.